arackcheev/master/servicenodeSETUP.md

  * You will be coming back to this to edit it in the future to add future coins, and change `RPCusername` `RPCpassword` `Port` `Address`

- * Do not change the other settings in the .CONF file unless you are conducting tests.
+ * Do not change the other settings in the .conf file unless you are conducting tests

 ## Startup